A Brief History of the LGBT Movement in the United States

 The movement accomplished several breakthroughs beginning in 1970.
 Among these included the declassification of homosexuality as a disease in 1974 by the American Psychiatric Association.
 The increasing visibility of specific LGBT communities in cities and states promoted gradual acceptance and better social integration.
 The Gay Liberation Front that emerged after the Stonewall Riots proliferated across colleges and universities in the early 1970s.

-The LGBT movement eventually evolved to become an established political ideology and social movement centered on the full acceptance of LGBT people in society.
+The social and academic environment created an atmosphere for supporting the emerging LGBT movement beginning in 1970.
+It eventually evolved to become an established political ideology and social movement centered on the full acceptance of LGBT people in society.
 Community members and supporters have rallied to oppose discrimination or homophobia, challenge dominant constructs of masculinity and femininity, and promote equal rights.

 2000s: Abolishing Sodomy Laws and Legalizing Same-Sex Marriage

-However, in 2003, the Supreme Court reversed earlier decisions in Lawrence v.
-Texas, thus striking down the sodomy law in Texas and by extension, invalidating sodomy laws in 13 other states.
+The Supreme Court later reversed earlier decisions in Lawrence v.
+Texas in 2003.
+This struck down the he sodomy law in Texas and invalidated sodomy laws in 13 other states.
 Same-sex sexual activity became legal in every U.S. state and territory.
+Moreover, aside from this, one of the most notable accomplishments or key developments in the history of the LGBT movement in the United States was the legalization of same-sex marriage.

-Possibly, one of the most notable accomplishments or key developments in the history of the LGBT movement in the United States was the legalization of same-sex marriage.
 Assertions to obtain civil marriage rights and benefits for same-sex couples started in the 1970s.
-However, the clamor became increasingly prominent beginning in 1993 following the Hawaii Supreme Court decision in Baehr v.
+It is important to underscore the fact that the clamor became increasingly prominent beginning in 1993 following the Hawaii Supreme Court decision in Baehr v.
 Lewin that declared the state prohibition against same-sex marriage unconstitutional.